Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Abstract

 \section{Abstract}

 Heuristic design with large language models (LLMs) has emerged as a promising approach for tackling combinatorial optimization problems (COPs).
-However, existing approaches often rely on manually predefined evolutionary computation (EC) optimizers and single-task training schemes, which may constrain the exploration of diverse heuristic algorithms and hinder the generalization of the resulting heuristics.
-To address these issues, we propose Meta-Optimization of Heuristics (MoH), a novel framework that operates at the optimizer level, discovering effective optimizers through the principle of meta-learning.
-Specifically, MoH leverages LLMs to iteratively refine a meta-optimizer that autonomously constructs diverse optimizers through (self-)invocation, thereby eliminating the reliance on a predefined EC optimizer.
-These constructed optimizers subsequently evolve heuristics for downstream tasks, enabling broader heuristic exploration.
+However, existing approaches often rely on manually predefined evolutionary computation (EC) heuristic-optimizers and single-task training schemes, which may constrain the exploration of diverse heuristic algorithms and hinder the generalization of the resulting heuristics.
+To address these issues, we propose Meta-Optimization of Heuristics (MoH), a novel framework that operates at the optimizer level, discovering effective heuristic-optimizers through the principle of meta-learning.
+Specifically, MoH leverages LLMs to iteratively refine a meta-optimizer that autonomously constructs diverse heuristic-optimizers through (self-)invocation, thereby eliminating the reliance on a predefined EC heuristic-optimizer.
+These constructed heuristic-optimizers subsequently evolve heuristics for downstream tasks, enabling broader heuristic exploration.
 Moreover, MoH employs a multi-task training scheme to promote its generalization capability.
 Experiments on classic COPs demonstrate that MoH constructs an effective and interpretable meta-optimizer, achieving state-of-the-art performance across various downstream tasks, particularly in cross-size settings.
+Our code is available at: \url{https://github.com/yiding-s/MoH}.